nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 26

-### Description
+### FileSearch

 We send this to the server when we search for something.
 Alternatively, the server sends this message outside the distributed network to tell us that someone is searching for something, currently used for [UserSearch](#server-code-42) and [RoomSearch](#server-code-120) requests.

-The token is a random number generated by the client and is used to track the search results.
+The token is a number generated by the client and is used to track the search results.

-### Function Names

-  - Nicotine+: FileSearch

-### Data Order
+#### Data Order

   - Send
     1.  **uint32** <ins>token</ins>